TheTechnobear/rnbo.example.ssp/docs/DEVENV.md

 ```

-note: this directory can be overrided e.g.
+note: this directory can be overriden using environment var (if you need to..)
 ```
 export VSTSDK=$HOME/SDKs/vst3-sdk
 ```